huettern/portfolio/themes/exlodi/README.md

-# Lodi Theme
+# exLodi Theme

-This theme is a Hugo port of [Alexis Collado's portfolio website](http://www.alexiscollado.com).
+This theme is based on the [Lodi theme by Xavi Ablaza](https://themes.gohugo.io/hugo-lodi-theme/) which in turn is a Hugo port of [Alexis Collado's portfolio website](http://www.alexiscollado.com).
 It is meant to be a portfolio theme, with sections for describing yourself, your process, and some case studies.

 ![](images/screenshot.png)